telerik/teststudio-docs/docs/features/scheduling-test-runs/create-scheduling-server.md

 - User Account Control must be turned off completely (set to *Never notify*).
 - The Scheduling Server requires a Test Studio Runtime installation or higher.

 If you do not meet the above requirements, the software will not launch or will quit immediately.

 > Configuring a Scheduling Server for remote execution requires that you <a href="/features/scheduling-test-runs/overview" target="_blank">install the Storage Service</a> on a machine you can access from the Scheduling Server.
 > If the Scheduling Server has a Standalone installation, enable the <a href="/getting-started/installation/install-procedure" target="_blank">Scheduling Component</a>.

 1.&nbsp; Open Test Studio.
-In the top navigation menu click the **Set** button in the Scheduling tab.
+In the top navigation menu click the **Configure** button in the Scheduling ribbon.

 ![set][5]